 You are encouraged from the start to have a voice in the direction of our School.
 Our Director of Graduate Studies hosts regular opportunities for research students to have a forum to raise questions and influence developments.

-Our dedicated postgraduate research rooms provide an excellent setting for working with your fellow PhD students and enhance the sense of a supportive postgraduate research community.
+Dedicated postgraduate research rooms provide an excellent setting for working with your fellow PhD students and enhance the sense of a supportive postgraduate research community.
 They have created a welcoming environment for many conversations that have led to seminars and conferences run by our doctoral students.

-You will also have access to a common room shared with staff, where you can eat lunch, make a coffee and discuss your research with peers.
+You’’ll also have access to a common room shared with staff, where you can eat lunch, make a coffee and discuss your research with peers.

 We run a large number of research events including conferences, workshops, work in progress sessions and symposia.
 A programme of regular research seminars and salons offer a chance to discover the wider research culture within the School.
 As a PhD student, you will have the opportunity to organise your own events, including workshops, conferences and student-led research groups.